Bunsly/JobSpy/README.md

 ├── job_type (enum): fulltime, parttime, internship, contract ├── is_remote (bool)
-├── results_wanted (int): number of job results to retrieve for each site specified in 'site_type' ├── easy_apply (bool): filters for jobs on LinkedIn that have the 'Easy Apply' option ├── country (enum): uses the corresponding subdomain on Indeed (e.g. Canada on Indeed is ca.indeed.com
+├── results_wanted (int): number of job results to retrieve for each site specified in 'site_type' ├── easy_apply (bool): filters for jobs that are hosted on LinkedIn ├── country (enum): filters the country on Indeed
 ```